Monices1986/js-projects/README.md

 # js-projects
-Building simple projects to get more familiar with JavaScript coding
+Building simple projects to get more familiar with coding in JavaScript